mlange-42/yarner/README.md

 This creates a file `Yarner.toml` with default settings, and a file `README.md` as starting point for Literate Programming.
+The generated file already contains some content to get started with yarner's basic features.
+For details, read the following sections.

 To "compile" the project (extract code and create documentation), simply run:

 ```
 yarner
 ```

+This will create two sub-directories, one containing the extracted code, and one for the final documentation.

 ## Features